Lincoln Heights, Los Angeles

-Lincoln Heights is one of the oldest neighborhoods in Los Angeles, California, United States.
-It was originally called "East Los Angeles" from 1873 to 1917.
-It is a densely populated, mostly Latino and Asian neighborhood that includes many historic landmarks and was known as "the Bedroom of the Pueblo".
+Lincoln Heights is a neighborhood in the Eastside of Los Angeles, California, United States, located east of the Los Angeles River.
+It is one of the city's oldest neighborhoods and was called "East Los Angeles" from 1873 to 1917.
+It is a densely populated, mostly Latino and Asian neighborhood that includes many historic landmarks and was once nicknamed "the Bedroom of the Pueblo".

 History

 The Equestrian statue of Emiliano Zapata in Lincoln Park.